-Also, fun fact: this red velvet bundt cake recipe is adapted straight from my red velvet cupcakes recipe.
+Also, fun fact: this homemade red velvet bundt cake recipe is adapted straight from my red velvet cupcakes recipe.
 It’s just doubled with a little extra baking soda to help the cake climb the sides of the bundt pan.

 You’ll also need some red gel coloring to get that signature red color, but you can use standard liquid coloring if you don’t have gel coloring available to you.

 You might be wondering… With all this talk about the perfect texture of the cake, why aren’t we using cake flour, which lends itself to the softest, most perfect cake crumb while still maintaining a moist texture?